ErikKBethke/tableau-workbook-xml/README.md

 A large thank you to Tableau themselves for publishing their [document api](http://tableau.github.io/document-api-python/docs/), which gave some inspiration on how to structure this package.

+_Note: While this package is public, it is in its initial development.
+Please do not expect full functionality, as it is a continual work in progress.
+Updates will be committed as soon as they are in relatively functional states.
+Again, this package is in INITIAL STAGES.

 ## Installation
 Currently, the easiest way to install is from its ([source](https://github.com/ErikKBethke/tableau-workbook-xml)) on Github: